 - Dynamic art of Zapdos

-- A more achievable find for budget collectors
+- A budget-friendly find

-- Not much financial value for ambitious collectors
+- Not much financial value

 - Not everyone likes the e-card look

-However you feel about its e-card border design, there’s no denying that Aquapolis Zapdos is a card with a unique look.
-This is helped by its electrifying art, which shows Zapdos lighting up the night as it charges, head down, towards an unseen target.
+However you feel about its e-card border design, there's no denying that Aquapolis Zapdos is a card with a unique look.
+This is helped by its electrifying art, which shows Zapdos lighting up the night as it charges, head down, toward an unseen target.

 A top-quality copy of the card only sells for a few hundred dollars - great news for Zapdos lovers on a tighter budget.
 It won't wow people in the same way as a copy of Base Set Zapdos, but if you're only collecting for sentimental value, then who cares what price tag the card came with?